BlrChessClub/BCC-website/events/2024/08-25-chess-connect.md

 * 5 Hours of **Rapid Chess** (Format 10+5)
 * `Special Prizes` for the Top 3 Players
+* Chance to Win `Premium Chess Sets` from Paramount Chess through a Lucky Draw
 * Chance to Win a `Chess.com Diamond Membership` through Lucky Draw

 ## Schedule